-Search input is a type of input field.
-It can be used for various cases including search, find or filter.
-See filter documentation for more information on using search input as a filter.
+A search input is a type of input field that can be user to search, find, or filter.
+See filter guidelines for more information on using search input as a filter.

 Use a search input when you want to either filter down or locate values from a dataset that match an inputted value.

 Search input as a type-ahead filter

 A search input can act as a basic filter for narrowing a list of values as the user types.
 If you want a search field with an explicit submit button (not type-ahead), we recommend that you use an input group with a search button to act as a basic text filter.

 Input field: The user’s input immediately starts filtering down the list as the user types.
 There is no need for them to press enter.